 Hello!
 My name is Amber Magnolia Hill.
-I was born on February 8th, 1981 in South Lake Tahoe, CA, love swimming and being in water, and cringe when people write their own bios in the third person, so I finally deleted mine that did that.
+I was born on a snowy winter day in South Lake Tahoe, CA, love swimming and being in water, and cringe when people write their own bios in the third person, so I finally deleted mine that did that.

 Mythic Medicine was born out of a desire to share knowledge about herbalism, deepening our ancestral connections, and all the ways we come to know the deep self.

 I am a mother, writer, teacher, podcaster, and herbalist living in Northern California.

 My herb training includes: a year of employment in the Wellness Department at the Sacramento Natural Foods Co-op (talk about a crash course in herbal and "alternative" healing!), two simultaneous herbal apprenticeships in 2007- one with Kami McBride and one with Kathi Keville, an in-depth clinical herbalism course with Matthew Wood in 2016, many classes attended at the Northern California Women's Herbal Symposium and HAALo Herb Shoppe, countless books and articles read over the years, and lots of wandering in the woods and experimenting in my kitchen with herbal remedies.